Close Banner

 This "Immersive Theme Park" west side changes are the most frogciting to us.
 The plans include a possible theme park expansion for both parks into the land that currently surrounds the Disneyland Hotel, parts of Downtown Disney (where the unused ESPN Zone is), Pixar Place Hotel and some surrounding parking lots.
 The hotels stay.
 Theme park areas would surround them.
 The streets that surround this area include Katella Avenue, Walnut Street, Disneyland Drive and Magic Way.
 The additions could also include hotel, retail, dining and entertainment.

 There is no third theme park planned.
 Under the current concept art, we see that the two theme parks, Disneyland Park and Disney California Adventure Park, will remain separate but each expand across Disneyland Drive into land that is on either side of the Disneyland hotel.
-That land is currently primarily used as parking lots.
+Parking lots currently sit on that land.

-New lands and experiences could be inspired by popular Tokyo Disney Sea and Shanghai Disneyland, as well as rides and lands at Disney World.
+Popular Tokyo Disney Sea and Shanghai Disneyland (as well as rides and lands at Disney World) inspire some new lands and experiences.
 For example, guests could visit Arendelle in a "Frozen" land with a thrilling boat adventure and restaurant set inside the castle.
 Or they could have the "best day ever" with Rapunzel and Flynn Rider from "Tangled."
 Visitors could ride a gondola to see the lantern festival.
 I don't know about you, but "I have a dream" of dining in the Snuggly Duckling, where Rapunzel encountered a band of thieves.

 Off we go!
 We could sail off to Neverland, "second star to the right and straight on 'til morning!"
 We could board a boat ride to follow the Lost Boys down a river or take a journey to the middle of Pixie Hollow where Tinker Bell and her fairy friends dwell.
 Other lands and attractions could weave in "Zootopia," Toy Story Land and "Tron."Oh boy, the possibilities are endless!